felixSchl/neodoc/README.md

 ## Usage ##

-### neodoc.run(helpText, opts)
+### neodoc.run(help | spec, opts)

 Parse and apply the given docopt help text.
+Alternatively, pass the output of `neodoc.parse`.
 If no options are provided, apply it to `process.argv` and `process.env`.
 The result is a mapping of key -> value, where the key is the canonical form of the option and its alias, if available.

 Options: